scroll-tech/trace-dumper/README.md

-# l2gethTool
+# trace-dumper

-A very simple l2geth tool, it can deploy contract and call contract api and get trace store into file just in one cmd.
+A very simple tool, it can deploy contract and call contract api and get trace store into file just in one cmd.

-## Update dependence
+## upgrade dependence

 ```
 go get -v github.com/scroll-tech/go-ethereum@staging